 Bessler 401 is the result of study, experimentation, meditation, building hundreds of models, and following every possible clue.
 As my research progressed some of the clues started locking together like bits of a jig saw puzzle but it is by no means complete.
-If nothing else maybe it will help to clear up this confusing subject for me.

 I am putting my research on the web because I would rather pass on discoveries than carry them to the grave like Bessler did.
 Subjects of this kind of importance should not be relegated to a few independent souls working behind closed doors.
 Only by getting the accumulated information out to everyone will the solution be discovered.